Hemerdon tungsten mine secures £4m funding

 Jeff Harrison, Devon-based consultant for Wolf Minerals, said: "It's going to employ around 230 people locally."

-He said the project would allow people who used to work in the mining industry to return.'Some drawbacks'
+He said the project would allow people who used to work in the mining industry to return.

 Devon County, South Hams District and Shaugh Prior Parish Councils have been pressing for a new link road near Hemerdon.